longevityframework/longevity/index.md

 emblem is a utility library used by longevity, and you can think of musette as a flagship project that makes use of longevity.

+I've started working on the [User Manual](manual).
+It's early yet.
+I'll put out an announcement when the user manual is good enough for you to get started.

 [![Build
 Status](https://travis-ci.org/sullivan-/longevity.svg?branch=master)](https://travis-ci.org/sullivan-/longevity.svg)
 [![License](http://img.shields.io/:license-Apache%202-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)